 Silica is supposedly good for your skin.
 Photo: Flickr/Richard Lambert.

 The last thing I’d like to address in the etiquette-section is a bit embarrassing.
 The Blue Lagoon used to be considered a cozy place for sexual intimacy.
 In the recent years the Blue Lagoon has gotten more popular and it’s probably very hard to find spots where you can make out without anyone noticing it.
 Anyhow, you probably agree with me that this kind of activity is extremely inappropriate at a public bathing spot.
 So just don’t do it.

 The Blue Lagoon is conveniently located between the Keflavik International Airport and Reykjavik.
 If you don’t have a rental car, you can either buy a bus ticket to the Blue Lagoon from Reykjavik or from Keflavik Airport.

 It’s very popular to drop by at the Blue Lagoon on the way to/from the airport, namely because of its convenient location.
-It’s possible to buy flybus tickets that include a detour to the Blue Lagoon.
+If you have a rental car, that's definitely something you should do.

 The best travel recommendations come from locals.
 Check out these Wanderguides from Iceland by locals sharing their travel tips and hidden gems.